When worn correctly, both Bluetooth and wired earbuds offer a lightweight and comfortable way to listen…

 Wired headphones communicate to their source via a cable, and therefore they produce much less EMF radiation than their wireless counterparts.
 They do still transfer some amount of radiation from the source to the user, but the overall amount of exposure is still quite reduced.
 And, as an added bonus, the sound quality is generally better on wired headphones because the signal is protected from interference by the cable.

-Best wired headphones with a mic of 2021
+The 7 best wired headphones with a mic

 7. GumDrop Droptech Rugged Headset.
 If you’re looking for a headset for gaming purposes, GumDrop’s Droptech USB headset is a perfect choice.
 Durable and affordable, this headset features a built-in microphone, a chew-proof cord, and a flexible, break-resistant headband.
 Whether you game only occasionally or you’re a serious gamer who spends hours behind the controller, these headphones provide a comfortable experience that isn’t overly bulky or fragile.
 In addition to being useful for gaming purposes, GumDrop’s headphones are also a great headset for conference calls on your computer, or even in a classroom setting.
 They are easy to clean, making them a natural choice for computer labs, as well.
 The built-in microphone is actually a unidirectional boom mic, meaning it is designed to pick up your voice and not any ambient sounds.
 It is worth noting, however, that the smaller dimensions of this headset mean it is really more geared towards children and smaller adults.